githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/2-how-to-create-a-project.md

 You just created a Project!

+You can also create a personal Project by clicking your profile photo and navigating to **Your projects**.
+Once you are on your Projects page, you can simply click on the green button titled **New project**.

 ## Setting your project’s name, description, and README

 Let’s define your project in a couple of different ways so that your team can easily understand what you're tracking.